Roommate Expense Tracker

 How You Owe Me keeps roommate money clear

-Instead of searching old chats, receipts, and bank transfers, keep a simple running record of what happened and what still needs to be settled.
+Instead of searching old chats, receipts, and bank transfers, keep a simple running record of what happened, what was shared, and what still needs to be settled.

 Running balance per roommate